webclinic017/edgedb/docs/intro/migrations.rst

 ------------------------------

-The easiest way to work with your schema in development is by running :gelcmd:`watch`.
+The easiest way to work with your schema in development is by running :gelcmd:`watch --migrate`.
 This long-running task will monitor your schema files and automatically apply schema changes in your database as you work.

 .. code-block:: bash

-    $ gel watch
+    $ gel watch --migrate
-    Initialized.
-Monitoring "/projects/my-gel-project".
+    Hint: --migrate will apply any changes from your schema files to the database.
+    When ready to commit your changes, use:
+    1) `gel migration create` to write those changes to a migration file,
+    2) `gel migrate --dev-mode` to replace all synced changes with the migration.

+    Monitoring /home/instancename for changes in:

+      --migrate: gel migration apply --dev-mode

 If you get output similar to the output above, you're ready to get started!